Polonica.net: Main statement

-A statement that Poland and its economy remained under control of people of Jewish origin was a thematic predominant feature of the portal.
-On the main page one could read that these people were aspiring for destroying Polish tradition, as well as being definitely against social conservatism and a strong position of the Roman Catholic Church.
+A statement that Poland and its economy remained under control of people of Jewish origin was a predominant thematic feature of the portal.
+On the main page one could read that these people aspire to destroy Polish tradition, as well as being against social conservatism and a strong position of the Roman Catholic Church.
 According to the authors of Polonica.net, people of Jewish origin were the main threat to Poland and its independence, therefore the web portal supported the idea of expelling Jews from Poland once and for all.

 Closing

 The portal was shut down in 2010 although there were attempts to shut down the portal by Polish police since 2007 without success.
 The reason for that was that polonica.net was installed on American server and the administrator of portal was outside the country.